 j) in accordance with No. 5.388 the frequency bands 1 885-2 025 MHz and 2 110-2 200 MHz are intended for use, on a worldwide basis, by administrations wishing to implement IMT.
 Such use does not preclude the use of these frequency bands by other services to which they are allocated.
 The frequency bands should be made available for IMT in accordance with Resolution 212 (Rev.WRC-19);

-k) that both the terrestrial and satellite components of IMT have already been deployed or are being planned for deployment within the frequency bands 1 885-2 025 MHz and 2 110-2 200 MHz; ]
+k) that both the terrestrial and satellite components of IMT have already been deployed or are being planned for deployment within the frequency bands 1 885-2 025 MHz and 2 110-2 200 MHz; [That under Recommendation M-1036, the 1920-1980 MHz and 2110-2170 MHz frequency bands are included in arrangement B1 for implementation of IMT.
+Some administrations have used this band in Region 3 and terrestrial mobile operators have deployed IMT.
+2110-2170 MHz is the downlink band transmitting from terrestrial IMT band stations.]

+l) that Recommendation SA.363 recognizes frequency for telemetry, precision tracking, and telecommand should be between 1-8 GHz and the 2025-2110 MHz frequency band is allocated to space operations service (earth-to-space, space-to-space) on a primary basis.
+2200-2290 is allocated to the space operations service (space-to-earth, space-to-space) on a primary basis and have been used by most space stations.

+M) that Recommendation SA.364 recommends the 2200-2290 MHz frequency band is preferred frequency band for near earth station missions in the space research service and are allocated to the space research service (space-to-earth, space-to space) on a primary basis and have been used by manned space craft and the space station.

+[Editor’s note: When the bands are agreed, the appropriate recognizing would be included]

-l) that the introduction of applications of the possible new allocation of MSS should not impose [constraints] on other existing primary services allocated in the frequency bands being considered and adjacent frequency bands that operate in accordance of the Radio Regulations,
+l) that the introduction of applications of the possible new allocation of MSS should not impose [constraintson other existing primary services allocated in the frequency bands being considered and adjacent frequency bands that operate in accordance of the Radio Regulations,

-m) that the development of small electronic devices, including smart phones, with the capability of accessing mobile-satellite systems is resulting in an unexpected growth in new traffic demand;
+m) that the development of

+electronic devices, including smart phones, with the capability of accessing mobile-satellite systems is resulting in an unexpected growth in new traffic demand;

 resolves to invite the ITU Radiocommunication Sector in time for WRC-27

-to conduct studies on technical, sharing, compatibility and regulatory matters, taking into account recognizing c), in connection with possible new or amended allocations to mobile-satellite service in the frequency bands [2 010-2 025 MHz (Earth-to-space) and 2 160-2 170 MHz (space-to-Earth) in Regions 1 and 3, and 2 120-2 160 MHz (space-to-Earth) and 2200-2215 MHz (space-to-Earth) in all Regions];
+to conduct studies on technical, sharing, compatibility and regulatory matters, [taking into account recognizing c),] in connection with possible new or amended allocations to mobile-satellite service in the frequency bands [2 010-2 025 MHz (Earth-to-space) and 2 160-2 170 MHz (space-to-Earth) in Regions 1 and 3, and 2 120-2 160 MHz (space-to-Earth) and 2200-2215 MHz (space-to-Earth) in all Regions];

-2 to conduct and complete for WRC-27 coexistence and compatibility studies on possible new allocations to the MSS in the frequency bands under study to ensure the protection of existing services allocated on a primary basis and also, as applicable, in adjacent frequency bands, without imposing additional constraints on them,
+2. to conduct and complete for WRC-27 coexistence and compatibility studies on possible new allocations to the MSS in the frequency bands under study to ensure the protection of existing services allocated on a primary basis and also, as applicable, in adjacent frequency bands, without imposing additional constraints on them,

-[Editor’s note: Come back to resolves/invites WRC to see if they can be combined, etc.]

-to invite WRC-27 to consider, based on the results of the above studies, additional spectrum allocations to the MSS on a primary basis.

-invites the 2027 World Radiocommunication Conference
+[invites the 2027 World Radiocommunication Conference

 to consider, on the basis of the studies conducted under resolves to invite the ITU Radiocommunication Sector above, primary allocations and associated regulatory conditions for the mobile-satellite service while ensuring the protection of existing primary services,